vsardina/HighLowGame/README.md

 # HighLowGame
 First Unity project for Programming for Video Games at the University of Notre Dame.
 It is a very simple dice roll simulation game coded in C#.
+Completed February 2019.